Browse > Home / Archive by category 'BBC'

 News doesn’t have to be neutral any longer.
 We don’t all get our news from the same 2 or 3 radio or TV channels anymore.
 We pick and choose from hundreds of thousands of web, tv and radio outlets and gravitate to the ones that fit our innate bias and preferences.
 We like having our own prejudices reaffirmed.

 Because of this, I would argue that it would be better if news outlets just stopped trying to be neutral.
-The BBC has a bias and because they think they’re not biased, they’ve ended up with a bias they’re not aware of.
-This annoys me so much more than outlets who have biases I don’t agree with.
+BBC News has a bias and because they think they’re not biased, they’ve ended up with a bias they’re not aware of.
+This vexes me so much more than outlets who have biases I don’t agree with.

 The Daily Mail and Fox News are unabashed about having a bias and they do what they do very well.
 They are incredibly good at engaging the people who consume news from them.
 These individuals return again and again to their outlets.
 It appears to me that the reason Fox News became as aggressive as it is was because other news outlets were so adamantly calling themselves neutral when they weren’t.
 Most journalists in the US are liberal arts graduates, have a moderate liberal bias and, until the inception of Fox News, lacked seemingly all introspective analysis.